Lady analyzing air sampling samples under the microscope.

 • Wind blowing air into an open window from a landfill or from an agricultural area with freshly tilled soil may be moldy.

-• Ocean breezes entering a property may carry very few spores and may dilute otherwise moldy indoor air during testing.
+• Ocean breezes entering a property may carry very few spores, as a result, it may dilute otherwise moldy indoor air during testing.

 Inspector doing his job.